#Enable Intel integrated GPUs on Linux systems

 We will use cert-manager to issue HTTPS certificates for domains served publicly by a Kubernetes cluster.

-If you have either Python 2 or 3 installed, use the “json.tool” module to pretty-print.
+If you have either Python 2 or 3 installed, use the json.tool module to pretty-print.

 Search recursively for file names using a regex pattern.
-Use -name for a case sensitive search.
+Use -name for a case-sensitive search.

-First, get the metrics API client.
+First, create the metrics API client.

 Start the MongoDB daemon with the --replSet flag.